sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

 Wakeup via a device connect event
 ---------------------------------

-Follow the steps described in :ref:`LPM section<lpm_modes>` to put the system in Low Power Mode via Deep Sleep or MCU only method.
+Follow the steps described in :ref:`LPM section<lpm_modes>` to enter desired low power mode.

 Now plug in a USB device to one of the port on the board and the system should wakeup.
 Post wakeup, the device would show up enumerated.
 This can be checked by below command before and after suspending and waking up the system.